Advanced phylogenetic analysis using the DEC model

 Tree with ancestral state estimates for the “epoch” analysis.
 Nodes represent ancestral ranges before and after cladogenetic events.
 Pie slices are proportional to the posterior probability of that ancestral range.
 Colors of markers indicate the range state.
 Only the first, second, and third most probable ranges are shown, with less probable ranges represented in gray (…).
 Vertical dashed lines indicate the range of possible island formation times.

-Continue to the next tutorial: Biogeographic Dating of Divergence Times
+Continue to the next tutorial: Biogeographic dating using the DEC model

 1. Landis M.J., Freyman W.A., Baldwin B.G.
 2018.
 Retracing the Hawaiian silversword radiation despite phylogenetic, biogeographic, and paleogeographic uncertainty.
 Evolution.
 72:2343–2359.